0 Part Course |

 • Recognise common risks and disruptors to business continuity and operational resilience stability.

-This operational resilience training course explores the FCA building operational resilience and PRA proposals, explains the requirements and considers how we in firms can deliver a more resilient operational framework to deliver what our customers and clients expect.
+This operational resilience course explores the FCA building operational resilience and PRA proposals, explains the requirements and considers how we in firms can deliver a more resilient operational framework to deliver what our customers and clients expect.

 REQUEST CALL BACK